 FAQs about Pompe treatment

-Enzyme replacement therapy, or ERT, is an approved form of treatment that addresses the root cause of Pompe disease.
+Pompe disease enzyme replacement therapy, or ERT, is an FDA-approved form of treatment that addresses the root cause of Pompe disease.
 As the term suggests, ERT involves therapeutic administration of a version of the enzyme that is deficient in people with Pompe disease.
 While ERT is not a cure, it can slow the progression of the disease.

 Enzyme replacement therapy (ERT) can reduce the toxic buildup of glycogen that drives Pompe symptoms, thereby slowing disease progression and easing symptom severity.
-In clinical trials involving babies with infantile-onset Pompe, ERT has been shown to improve survival and reduce the need for ventilation.
+In children with infantile-onset Pompe, ERT has been shown to improve survival and reduce the need for ventilation.
 In late-onset patients, both ERT and the combination therapy Pombiliti + Opfolda have been shown in clinical trials to improve walking ability and breathing function.

-As each person may respond differently to a given treatment, there is no standard timeline for how soon a therapy starts to work.
+As each person’s response to the different Pompe disease treatment options is unique, there is no standard timeline for how soon a therapy starts to work.
 In clinical trials, ERT has been shown to improve walking ability and respiratory function in late-onset Pompe patients within about three months of starting treatment.
 In infantile-onset Pompe, ERT lowered levels of disease biomarkers indicative of muscle damage and glycogen excess within six months of starting treatment.

 Pompe disease is caused by a deficiency of the acid alpha-glucosidase enzyme, which is needed to break down a complex sugar molecule called glycogen.